- Dr Jeevan Sharma

 Research Day: Tuesday

-I have broad interests in changing norms and forms international development, human rights and humanitarian response; labour migration and border crossing; society, culture and politics of South Asia; and socio-economic-political transition in Nepal and the Himalaya.
+I have broad interests in changing norms and forms international development, global health, human rights and humanitarian response; labour migration and border crossing; society, culture and politics of South Asia; and socio-economic-political transition in Nepal and the Himalaya.

 Over the last 15 years, I have offered consultancy services to a number of development organisations including DFID, World Bank, USAID, DANIDA, UK Government Office for Science, JHPIEGO, Options, Oxford Policy Management Limited, Care International, Save the Children, Saferworld, Scottish Government, United Mission to Nepal and Family Health International among others.